dendronhq/dendron-site/vault/dendron.rfc.7-graph-rework.design.md

 #### Accessibility

+##### Keyboard Navigation

+Basic keyboard navigation will be implemented for the new graph view.
+This will include navigating up and down between hierarchies, cycling between child nodes, and opening notes.
+Cytoscape offers [a number of events](https://js.cytoscape.org/#events) that can be listened to, making it fairly straightforward to create robust keyboard-driven navigation.

+##### Other Notes

 Making a graph truly accessible is a difficult task.
 Most visualization libraries (including those researched) say virtually nothing about accessibility.
 While a tradeoff of creating a rich graph may be accessibility, some of the [canvas accessibility ideas shared by Mozilla](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API/Tutorial/Hit_regions_and_accessibility) creating possibilities for creating a more accessible graph display.

 ---